thfalan/pst-whitepaper/token/token-vesting.md

 # Token Vesting

-Initially only 10% of the PST tokens are sold in pre-sale and 10% PSTs are locked in liquidity pool.
+Initially only 10% of the Royalty Token are sold in pre-sale and 10% Royalty Token are locked in liquidity pool.
 The below illustrates how the remaining tokens will become unlocked.

 <figure><img src="../.gitbook/assets/image (2) (1).png" alt="" width="563"><figcaption></figcaption></figure>

 For merchants, unlocking their tokens is tied directly to business performance.
-This vesting mechanism ensures that the merchants' interests align with PST holders:
+This vesting mechanism ensures that the merchants' interests align with Royalty Token holders:

 **Growth-Based Unlocking**